Mehedi-din12/Computer_Hardware_Inventory_Management_System/README.md

 # Computer_Hardware_Inventory_Management_System

-This is a project of Java and Object Oriented Programing course.
+This is a project of Java and Object Oriented Programing course using JavaFX